mtyc888/static_site_generator/README.md

    6) Write the full HTML string to a file for that page in the /public directory.

-Run this to view the converted HTML files (Website): python3 -m http.server 8888
+Run this to view the converted HTML files (Website): python3 -m http.server 8888 (in the public directory) Run ./main.sh to generate html files from md files